 Evaluation of students' performance in Field Instruction is based on the agency field instructor's qualitative evaluation and a quantitative evaluation based on weekly logs.

-Students maintain quantitative logs (see Appendix A) of their field hours and activities and submit them weekly to the Field Instruction Coordinator to ensure completion of a range of learning experiences and a minimum of 420 clock hours of field experience.
-The Field Instruction Coordinator maintains the logs and posts students' accumulated hours on Canvas weekly.
+Students maintain quantitative logs (see Appendix A) of their field hours and activities and submit them weekly to the Field Instruction Coordinator to ensure completion of a range of

 At the midpoint of the placement, an evaluation meeting is held in the agency with the student, agency field instructor, and faculty field instructor.
 The agency field instructor and student complete the "Evaluation of Student Performance in Field Instruction" form (see Appendix B) and share results during the meeting with faculty.
-The focus is on student strengths, areas for growth, progress toward the mastering the Competencies, and learning opportunities which would assist the student in achieving competencies in the remaining weeks of Field Instruction.
+The focus is on student strengths, areas for growth, progress toward the achieving the Competencies, and learning opportunities which would assist the student in achieving the competencies in the remaining weeks of Field Instruction.

-The student is expected to participate actively in evaluating her/his progress toward the Competencies, effectiveness of social work practice, and development of professional self.
+The student is expected to participate actively in evaluating their progress toward the Competencies, effectiveness of social work practice, and development of professional self.